-Reflecting on the purposes, procedures and products of the research carried out by the 2012-14 Harmonia Grant project, "Negotiating Cultural Differences in the Digital Communication Era," this chapter seeks to step back and ask about the nature of our research, the implications of our questions and the concepts being mobilized by the study.
-My goal in these remarks is less to interpret the data set that has been gathered and presented but rather, to complicate the very premises we deploy in framing research of this type.
-I want, in the most positive way, to make our work suspect, [from the Latin SUB- + specere] to look at from below, from underneath, from the foundation, as it were, so that in making our work suspect, we can trace in the project, its hypotheses, strategies, and formulations, the underlying assumptions that shape and in many ways determine the meaning and significance of our study.

-In specific, I interrogate three areas for questioning; all three are interdependent and implicate each other at a fundamental level.
-They are: 1) the use of the term digital natives; 2) the limits of qualitative methodology in studying digital natives; and 3) the concept of the real deployed by digital natives.
+This chapter examines research on students abroad who deploy digital communication technologies and reflects on two related theoretical problems located in such work: the question of alterity and the nature of the real in the digital age.
+I locate these remarks as a reflection on the purposes, procedures and products of the research carried out by the 2012-2014 Harmonia Grant project, "Negotiating Cultural Differences in the Digital Communication Era" at the Jagiellonian University in Krakow, Poland, a two-year quantitative and qualitative research project on the communicative interaction of international university students studying abroad, documented in the collection Digital Diversities: Social Media and Intercultural Experience (Robson and Zachara 2014).
+This chapter begins by asking about the philosophical assumptions of our research, the implications of our questions and the concepts being mobilized by the study.
+My goal in these remarks is less to interpret the data set that has been gathered but rather, to complicate the very premises we deploy in framing research of this type.
+I want, in the most positive way, to make our work suspect [from the Latin sub- + specere] to look at from below, from underneath, from the foundation, as it were, so that in making our work suspect, we can trace in the project, the underlying assumptions that shape and in many ways determine the meaning and significance of our study.
+Specifically, I interrogate three areas for questioning; all three are interdependent and implicate each other at a fundamental level.
+They are: (1) the use of the term digital natives, (2) the limits of qualitative methodology in studying digital natives, and (3) the concepts of the real and the Other deployed by digital natives.